Bangalore

 Conclusion

-In this experiment, we knew about the procedure of determining fabric stiffness warp-wise and weft-wise and also knew about flexural rigidity.
+In this experiment, we learned about the procedure of determining fabric stiffness warp-wise and weft-wise and also learned about flexural rigidity.
 Fabric stiffness is one of the special properties of the fabric.